Michellinian/unit-3/README.md

 In the regCheck method, it contains all the three functions, "match pwd", "if emtpy", and "invalid pwd".
 It does the exact same thing, the difference is that they're all in one.
 Which is why there are many conditions inside the method.

 Although one problem was that I didn't know how to write a program so that the if all the information are correctly typed in then it would automatically go to the main page.
-So I had to modify some of the code in order to get the functionalit that I was looking for and this is the final code of the sign up page.
+So I had to modify some of the code in order to get the functionality that I was looking for and this is the new modified code that I came up with:

 ```
     def openlogin(self):